-We know that faculty at SOU want to make sure that all students have the opportunity to be successful, and we know that inclusion of diverse learners is an important value that faculty have.
+We know that faculty at SOU want to make sure that all students have the opportunity to be successful, and we know that the inclusion of diverse learners is an important value that faculty have.
 This list of tips is to give you a starting point to make a big difference for your students with a small amount of effort.

 Hey, first thing accomplished!
 You're on this page, curious to know more about how to make your class accessible.
 Like any other aspect of instruction, taking some time to learn a bit more can reap huge benefits.
 There is always more to know.

 Academic language is (in)famous for striving for absolute precision rather than simplicity.
 Wherever possible, use shorter sentences and fewer syllables.
 This is especially important with directions.
 Keeping the language as simple as possible will help not only students with learning disabilities but also students whose first language is not English.

 Consider also your choices of technology, matching it to the goals for your activity or class.
 Prezi (which is inaccessible) is pretty, sure, but is it really more effective than PowerPoint?